-The IEEE 1149.1 compliant JTAG interface exists on four or five pins (the nTRST pin is optional).
-The JTAG clock frequency can be up to 8 MHz, or 1/3 of the CPU clock frequency for 8 and 16-bit transfers, or 1/5 of the CPU clock frequency for 32-bit transfers, whichever is least.
-By default, the JTAG pins are enabled on new devices but the JTAG interface can be disabled, allowing these pins to be used as General Purpose I/O (GPIO) instead.
-The JTAG interface is used for programming the flash memory, debugging, I/O scan chains, and JTAG device chaining.
+The JTAG clock frequency can be up to 14 MHz, or 1/3 of the CPU clock frequency for 8 and 16-bit transfers, or 1/5 of the CPU clock frequency for 32-bit transfers.
+By default, the JTAG pins are enabled on new devices but the JTAG interface can be disabled, allowing these pins to be used as GPIO instead.